For SellersIndustry Guide

 The Due Diligence Gauntlet: What to Expect

 Being prepared for this gauntlet is not merely about having documents in order; it's about demonstrating a well-run, professional operation that mitigates risk and offers clear growth opportunities.
-Proactive preparation, often starting 12-24 months before an anticipated sale, is the single most effective strategy for navigating due diligence successfully and preserving your deal value.
+Proactive preparation, often starting 12-24 months before an anticipated sale, is the single most effective strategy for navigating due diligence successfully and preserving deal value.

 Key Value Drivers and Risks in Trucking & Logistics M&A